Persepolis Administrative Archives: Tablet details

-Significance

 Until the discovery of the Persepolis administrative archives, the main sources for information about the Achaemenids were the Greek sources such as Herodotus and ancient historians of Alexander the Great and biblical references in Hebrew Bible, providing a partial and biased view of the ancient Persians.

-Persepolis Fortification Archive is a sophisticated and comprehensive administrative and archival system, representing a highly complex and extensive institutional economy resulting from careful, long term and large scale planning.
+The archive is a sophisticated and comprehensive administrative and archival system, representing a highly complex and extensive institutional economy resulting from careful, long term and large scale planning.
 The archive offers unique opportunity for research on important subjects like organization and status of workers, regional demography, religious practices, royal road, relation between the state institution and private parties, and record management.
 Research is yielding a better understanding of the territory under purview of the Achaemenid administrators of Persepolis and the system that underlay the structuring of the territory.
 Among Persepolis workers, there are as many women as men recorded in the Persepolis Fortification Archive.
 Some women receive more rations than any of the men in a work group, probably due to their ranks or special skills.
 New mothers are also mentioned, where they receive single rations with mothers of boys receiving twice as much as mothers of girls.

 Iranian words and names in the Elamite and Aramaic records are the largest source of Old Iranian languages preserved due to their usage in the Persepolis archives, including evidence of lexicon, phonology and dialect variation that are not found elsewhere.

 Fragmentary finds with Elamite texts from other sites in the Achaemenid Empire point to similar common practices and administrative activities.
 Archival records found in Bactria, one of the satrapies of the Achaemenid Empire, use administrative vocabulary, practice and book-keeping found in the Persepolis administrative archives.

 Discovery of a record written in Old Persian for a routine administrative task challenges the previously held notion that Old Persian language was only used for imperial monumental inscriptions.

 Persepolis administration treats all the gods equally.
 Among various gods named in Persepolis administrative archives receiving food offerings are: Elamite Humban, Inshushinak and Šimat, Mazdean Ahuramazda, Semitic Adad and other gods otherwise unknown.
 No reference to Mithra has been found in the Persepolis administrative archives.
+However, M. Schwartz gives a translation by R.T.
+Hallock "'... the priest received and utilized [16 marris of wine] for Ahura Mazda and the god Mithra and S(h)imut, the latter an Elamite god" further providing "the supplier and priest bear Iranian names."